minetest/minetest/doc/client_lua_api.md

 * Clickable button.
 When clicked, fields will be sent.
 * `x`, `y` and `name` work as per field
 * `w` and `h` are the size of the button
+* Fixed button height.
+It will be vertically centred on `h`
 * `label` is the text on the button
 * Position and size units are inventory slots